egiesbrecht/prNet/README.md

 - [What this project is and what it is not](#What-this-project-is-and-what-not)

 ## About
-This is a pretty abstract java-program made to find patterns in data-structures like lists or any other itarable structure.
+This is a pretty abstract java-program made to find patterns in data-structures like lists or any other iterable structure.
 This code is rather meant to be included in other projects than to be used on its own.

 ## How to use
  - [The database](#The-Database)